alpmestan/haskellx-2015/slides/talk.md

 # How are `Get`, `ReqBody`, `Capture` and friends defined ?

 Most of the time: empty data types!
+"Doesn't get simpler".

 ``` haskell
 data Get (contentTypes :: [*]) a